MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_06.png "Interactive dragging of objects")

 We want to switch the visualization of the plane dependent on the mouse position in the viewer.
 In other words, when hovering over the plane, the plane should be visible, when the mouse is in another position and the possibility to drag the object is not given, the plane should be invisible.
 We use the module `SoMaterial` to edit the appearance of the plane.
 Open the panel of the module `SoMITranslate1Dragger`.
-The box of the field *Highlighted* is ticked when the mouse hovers over the plane.
+The box of the field <field>Highlighted</field> is ticked when the mouse hovers over the plane.
 Thus, we can use the field's status to switch between different presentations of the plane.
-In order to do this, open the panel of `SoSwitch` and draw a parameter connection from *Highlighted* of `SoMITranslate1Dragger` to *Which Child* of `SoSwitch`.
+In order to do this, open the panel of `SoSwitch` and draw a parameter connection from <field>Highlighted</field> of `SoMITranslate1Dragger` to <field>Which Child</field> of `SoSwitch`.

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_06_02.png "Interactive dragging of objects")